benben6515/leetcode/README.md

-# Leet code
+# Algorithms and Leetcode

 <https://leetcode.com/z2266109/>

 ![Leetcode Stats](https://leetcode.card.workers.dev/?username=z2266109&theme=unicorn&extension=activity)

-> This repo record personal practice for sharping programming skills and fun!
+> This repo recorded personal practice for sharpening skills of programming and for fun!

-happy coding!
+Always be coding and happy coding!

-since 2021.10.10 / Benben
-> who is on the way to Senior/Mastery
+since 2021.10.10 / @Benben (who is on the way to Senior/Mastery)

 ## Done